cegbuji14/TheGreatest/PRODUCT_DOC.md

 8. Known Issues or Limitations
+-Does not use archetype results to give descriptive narratives on playstyles currently.(Node) -Does not use every question given to affect user's preferences (Node)

--Add the other player Archetype flags + players, not just the test players in the current c++ program.
+-Add the other player Archetype flags + players, not just the test players in the current program.
 Potentially tell the user about how they view the game using archetype flags.
+(C++ Demo)
--Only 5 players currently, will use json for all players in Node.js -Not an issue but will remove logs in future.
+-Not an issue but will remove logs in future.
 Players with very high ratings may not be paired correctly if questions do not give enough chances for increments to be near when they are normalized.
-Also need to add cases for if user enters an invalid answer choice (C++)
+Also need to add cases for if user enters an invalid answer choice (C++ Demo)

--Does not use archetype results to give narratives currently.(Node) -Does not use every question given to affect user's preferences (Node)
+-Only 5 players currently, will use json for all players in Node.js (C++ Demo)